-Α. Outcome Data Requirements: Contractor shall be responsible for collecting and entering data via the data collection instrument developed by County and the State on all clients referred to the agency.
+A. Outcome Data Requirements: Contractor shall be responsible for collecting and entering data via the data collection instrument developed by County and the State on all clients referred to the agency.
 Contractor shall ensure the data is entered electronically at network sites and downloaded at the County centralized database (Integrated System).
 In addition to the below performance-based criteria, data collection shall include demographic data, the number of case openings, the number of case closings, and the services provided.
 DBH may base future funding for Contractor upon positive performance outcomes, which DBH will monitor throughout the year.
 Contractor shall collect data in a timely manner and submit it to DBH.

-DATA INSTRUMENT DATA SUBMISSION/TIMELINE County's k system oilling and transactional database All consumer treatment clients, episode, and service-related data shall be entered into the County's billing and transactional database system, in a timely manner.
-B Perfo mance-Based Criteria: DBH shall evaluate Contractor on process and
+DATA INSTRUMENT DATA SUBMISSION/TIMELINE system All consumer treatment clients, episode, and service-related data shall be entered into the County's billing and transactional database system, in a timely manner.

-Performance-Based Criteria: DBH shall evaluate Contractor on process and В. outcomes criteria related to program services and operational measures indicative of quality mental health services.
-These criteria are consistent with the MHSA Plan.

-1. The process-based criteria which shall be achieved are as follows ;: -- ----
+- B. Performance-Based Criteria: DBH shall evaluate Contractor on process and outcomes criteria related to program services and operational measures indicative of quality mental health services.
+These criteria are consistent with the MHSA Plan. - 1.
+The process-based criteria which shall be achieved are as follows:

-PROCESS BASED CRITERIA METHOD OF DATA COLLECTION PERFORMANCE TARGETS a) Contractor has ethnic parity of staff to clients served Review of staffing pattern and personnel records Staff shall be hired in direct percentage to the percent of ethnic minority clients served in Service Area and surrounding area b) Contractor has linguistic capability sufficient to meet the needs of clients to be served Review of staffing pattern, personnel records, and interpreter services invoices Staff or interpreter services shall be available to meet the linguistic needs of clients in Service Area and surrounding area c) Contractor offers immediate access to Mental Health Services for clients Client satisfaction survey 100% of clients entering for services are seen in a timely fashion, ensuring client satisfaction as measured by self-reports that are included in a voluntary client satisfaction survey d) Contractor identifies clients with co-occurring mental health and substance use disorders and provides appropriate Information Systems (IS) report 100% of clients entering for services are screened for co- occurring mental health and substance use disorders.

-services e) Contractor provides (or arranges access to) peer support and self-help groups Sample review of client records All clients will be referred to peer support and self-help groups f) Contractor have paid staff who are consumers and/or peer advocates Review of personnel records Peer counselor/family advocate staff will be hired g) Contractor has sufficient WIC 5150 designated staff to serve clients Review of staffing records Annual reporting WIC 5150 designated staff on each shift h) Contractor provides adequate utilization of beds Annual reporting Utilization rate of at least 90% per fiscal year
+PROCESS BASED CRITERIA METHOD OF DATA COLLECTION PERFORMANCE TARGETS a) Contractor has ethnic parity of staff to clients served Review of staffing pattern and personnel records Staff shall be hired in direct percentage to the percent of ethnic minority clients served in Service Area and surrounding area b) Contractor has linguistic capability sufficient to meet the needs of clients to be served Review of staffing pattern, personnel records, and interpreter services invoices Staff or interpreter services shall be available to meet the linguistic needs of clients in Service Area and surrounding area c) Contractor offers immediate access to Mental Health Services Client satisfaction survey 100% of clients entering for services are seen in a timely fashion, ensuring client satisfaction as measured by for clients self-reports that are included in a voluntary client satisfaction survey d) Contractor identifies clients with co-occurring mental health and substance use disorders and provides appropriate services Information Systems (IS) report 100% of clients entering for services are screened for co- occurring mental health and substance use disorders. e) Contractor provides (or arranges access to) peer support and self-help groups Sample review of client records All clients will be referred to peer support and self-help groups f) Contractor have paid staff who are consumers and/or peer advocates Review of personnel records Peer counselor/family advocate staff will be hired g) Contractor has sufficient WIC 5150 designated staff to serve clients Review of staffing records Annual reporting WIC 5150 designated staff on each shift h) Contractor provides adequate utilization of beds Annual reporting Utilization rate of at least 90% per fiscal year